SvenJedeck/EventLogX/README.md

 3) Good to know

 There are some rules for creating rules in MSDN.
 E.g.
 - Unique shortnames (8 digits) for eventlogs.
-This doesn't fit any more with W10.
-You can use MyEventLog01 and MyEventLog02.
+- Charsets, etc.

-- With W10 you do not need to restart machine after deleting log/source. and so on.. ;)
+With W10 you do not need to restart machine after deleting log/source.

 !
 This tool is only tested on W10 !

 '#################################################'
 '### !!
 Tool must run with admin privilegs. !! ###
 '#################################################'

 That results in starting VS with privilegs.
 This is due to the fact, that Windows needs admin rights to loop sources (cus you need them to look into security log)